 Make Halloween-themed cups of treats

-With paper-punched shapes and some glue, you can turn a simple treat cup into a skull cup for snacking during the party.
+With a permanent markers and clear cups, you can turn a simple treat cup into a festive display for snacking during the party.
+Think fruit cups for a healthy alternative.

 You can never go wrong with a pinata